genielab/genielab.github.io/_posts/2019-04-16-got_survival_analysis.md

 ![KM Estimate](/assets/custom/got_survival_analysis/chart14.png)

+From the chart above:
-From chart above, it seems like Arya Stark and Tyrion Lannister has lesser chance of survival when compared to others.
+* Arya Stark and Tyrion Lannister has lesser chance of survival when compared to others.
+Its quite interesting for Arya because being belonging to Starks should carry lesser risk, but on the other hand she might have buckled up some risk associated in other factors such as number of people killed, have dead relatives etc.
+* Daenerys has very highest chances of survival.
+* Interestingly Jaime and Cersei have less risk as well.

 Below are the survival probabilities and cumulative hazard scores for the selected characters.